 CLICK ON IMAGE TO ACCESS GOOGLE MAPS

-In 2009, I extensively cruised America on Google Street View.
-I checked endless miles of desert roads without ever seeing anything worth of interest.
-And then one day, unexpectedly, something happened within the boring Street View scenery: on the main street of a tranquil town in South Dakota, I encountered a man with a heavy assault weapon, flashing a glance to the camera lens of the passing Google car.
+In 2009, we extensively cruised America on Google Street View.
+We checked endless miles of desert roads without ever seeing anything worth of interest.
+And then one day, unexpectedly, something happened within the boring Street View scenery: on the main street of a tranquil town in South Dakota, we encountered a man with a heavy assault weapon, flashing a glance to the camera lens of the passing Google car.

 Our tour began on July 10, 2010 at 7th Street, Rapid City, at the exact location where the Google picture had been taken.
 In minutes, we solved the riddle of the man with machine gun.
 No big surprise: a gun supermarket is next door.
 Obviously, the man is a regular customer of the store.
 A citizen who, as we were told, is exercising his constitutional right to carry a firearm...

 First Stop Guns, 501 7th Street, Rapid City, SD, 2010

 This could have been the end of our inquiry.
 However, we decided it was not.
 We wanted to know more about that man walking the street with an assault weapon.

 We started drawing a map of firearm related acts or crimes in the area of Rapid City.
 After compiling data from all kinds of archives (police, justice department, local press...), we patrolled the area within a radius of approximately 100 miles.
 We documented the sites mentioned in the reports with photos and notes, in order to construct a sort of narrative map.